 Who is responsible for your personal data?

 The Swedish Parent Company, Gina Tricot AB is responsible for how your personal data is processed and as such, is therefore responsible for ensuring that your personal data is processed correctly and in accordance with applicable laws and regulations.
-Other companies that belong to the Gina Tricot Group, which are Gina Tricot Försäljnings AB, Gina Tricot Norge AS, Gina Tricot Finland OY, Gina Tricot Danmark AS and Gina Tricot GmbH, may also process your personal data and when they do so, it will be in accordance with this Integrity Policy.
+Other companies that belong to the Gina Tricot Group, which are Gina Tricot Försäljnings AB, Gina Tricot Norge AS, Gina Tricot Finland OY and Gina Tricot Danmark AS, may also process your personal data and when they do so, it will be in accordance with this Integrity Policy.

 Where is your personal data stored?